solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/custom_auth/_index.md

 ### Configure Gloo settings

 To use our custom auth server, we need to edit the Gloo Settings resource.
-Run the following command to edit the settings directly in your terminal window:
+Run the following command to edit the settings:

 ```shell script
 kubectl --namespace gloo-system edit settings default`) to point to your auth server.